lwangbm/Metis/README.md

 Metis: Learning to Schedule Long-Running Applications in Shared Container Clusters with at Scale

-This repository contains the tensorflow implementation for reinforcement learning based Long Running Application scheduling with operation constraints.
+This repository contains the tensorflow implementation for reinforcement learning based Long Running Application scheduling with Hierarchical Reinforcement Learning (HRL).